gordonwatts/func_adl_server/README.md

 - Your machine's IP address should be visible from the `kubernetes` cluster.
 This is because the tests need some data.
   The data is downloaded into a docker container running xrootd running on your hose (or whatever `docker` is connected to).

 Once that is done, you can run the full `pytest` suite.
-It will, initally, take some time to get started as it must copy a 2 GB file locally.
+It will, initially, take some time to get started as it must copy a 2 GB file locally.
 On every run the `helm` chart is re-initialized from scratch so it will take a little bit of time.

 # Packaging